SophyJJ/notes-java-core/beginner/core-platform/3-collections.md

 ### Map Classes

 - HashMap: Map with efficient general purpose
+  - not synchronized
+  - keys cannot be null, but values can be null+
+  - better for non-threaded apps
+- HashTable: Map that is synchronized
+  - neither keys nor values can be null
 - TreeMap: SortedMap implemented as a self-balancing tree.
 Supports Comparable and Comparator.

 ## Map Lambda